Listed below are free cooking classes and food tours in Seattle and around the Puget Sound region.

 Love our cheap ideas?
 Get our FREE email newsletters.

 Cooking classes, recipe demos and food tastings

 Free cheesemaking demonstration in Seattle can be seen daily Beecher’s Cheese at Pike Place Market.
 Visitors to the glass-walled Beecher’s cheesemaking kitchen can watch the centuries-old craftsmanship using today’s technology.
 Grab a beverage or a nosh, then stand to watch the cheesemakers at work.
 Open seven days a week (except holidays) from 9 a.m. – 6 p.m.
 Cheesemaking hours vary.

-Free author cooking demonstrations and tastings in Seattle are offered throughout the month at Book Larder in the Fremont neighborhood.
-While they offer many cooking classes for a fee, other free store events include author talks and book signings, often accompanied by a cooking demonstration with samples for tasting, along with a discount on book purchases.
-Book Larder is a unique book store featuring a collection of new, collectible, and imported cookbooks.
-For upcoming events, visit the Book Larder event calendar.
+Free author cooking demonstrations and tastings in Seattle are offered a few times a month at Book Larder in the Fremont neighborhood.
+While they offer many cooking classes for a fee, other free store events include author talks and book signings, often accompanied by a cooking demonstration with samples for tasting and sometimes a discount on book purchases.
+Book Larder is a unique bookstore featuring a collection of new, collectible, and imported cookbooks.

 Self-guided Pike Place Market walking food tour in Seattle.
 Since 1907, Pike Place Market has been Seattle’s epicenter of fresh produce, specialty foods, and independent businesses, including a year-round farmers market, bustling crafts market, and owner-operated bakeries, fish markets, butcher shops, produce stands, and specialty groceries.
 In addition, the nine-acre historic district offers more than 80 eateries, from take-out counters offering small bites to fine dining establishments featuring multi-course gourmet meals.
 For more information or to download the printable, self-guided tour, visit: Pike Place Market Walking Guide.